sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/VScode_R_Windows_integrate.md

 temporarily assign Alt+Enter and change it back to Ctrl+Enter.
 These shortcuts overwrite existing ones.
 Accept it's okay.

-4. VSCode Keybidnings customised
+4. VSCode Keybidnings customised:
-R Create Terminal
-Set as ctrl+alt+r (same as Sublime)
+R Create Terminal is set as ctrl+alt+r (same as Sublime)

 5. Done.